tkhq/qos/src/qos_json/SPEC.md

 - Unset optional object fields are omitted by QOS canonicalization when they serialize as `null`.
 Rust schemas SHOULD use `#[serde(default)]` on optional fields that readers must accept when absent.
-- A signing object schema MAY specify that empty map/object fields are omitted with type-specific serialization rules.
+- QOS canonicalization preserves empty arrays and empty objects.
+A signing object schema MAY specify type-specific serialization rules that omit an empty map/object field before canonicalization.
 - New fields SHOULD be optional unless every deployed reader can tolerate the field.
 Append-friendly schemas rely on canonical null-member omission so older and newer writers produce the same payload until the new field is populated.
 - Binary values SHOULD be lowercase hex strings unless the signing object schema explicitly specifies another representation.
+Rust schemas SHOULD use `#[serde(with = "qos_hex::serde")]` for byte fields represented this way.
 - Enums SHOULD use serde's externally tagged representation unless the signing object schema explicitly specifies another representation.
-- Numeric domain values MUST be represented as decimal strings.
+- Numeric values MUST be represented as decimal strings.
+Rust schemas SHOULD use `#[serde(with = "qos_json::string_number")]` for integer fields represented this way.
 - Floating point values MUST NOT be introduced into QOS signing payloads.

 ## Test Vectors

+These vectors show the relevant schema pattern, canonical JSON, and SHA-256 hash.
+The Rust unit tests in `src/qos_json/src/lib.rs` exercise these vectors and additional edge cases for null omission, array preservation, string escaping, UTF-16 property ordering, typed/raw hash equivalence, and rejected JSON number tokens.

+Schema: no fields.

 ```json
 {}